sii-poland/csharp_page_object_pattern/AutomationTestSiiFramework/README.md

 ## Run tests from this repo

-dotnet test (in your console) you need to have .NET Core on your computer
+Run dotnet test (in your console in path with .csproj) you need to have .NET Core on your computer
 ![Run Tests](.\DocumentationImages\run_tests.gif)

 ## Use this project

 For now, you can pull and take this project AutomationTestsSiiFramework.
 In two projects AutomationTestSiiFramework.Tests.TheInternet and AutomationTestSiiFramework.Tests.Shop.
 Put it to your repository and start using it.
-In the feature we will add NuGet package and documentation.
+In the feature, we will add NuGet package and documentation.
 It will be easier to use in daily life.

 ## appsettings.json - possible to change default values